Barcelona

 What is the best season for a palace stay in Barcelona?+

-Reckon between 2 600 and 4 100€ for two people, all in.
-Details: accommodation (1 200-2 000€ for three nights), dining with a starred table (800-1 200€), transfers and taxis (200-300€), experiences such as spa or private tour (400-600€).
-Rates drop 30 to 40% between November and March, excluding Christmas and New Year.
+Count between 2 600 and 4 100€ for two people, all inclusive.
+Breakdown: accommodation (1 200-2 000€ for three nights), dining with a starred table (800-1 200€), transfers and taxis (200-300€), experiences like spa or private visit (400-600€).
+Rates drop by 30 to 40% between November and March, excluding Christmas and New Year periods.

 For a first visit, prioritise the Eixample and Passeig de Gràcia (El Palace, Mandarin Oriental, Casa Sagnier): modernist architecture, everything accessible on foot.
-For a local and intimate vibe, opt for Barri Gòtic or the Born (Serras Barcelona, Ohla Barcelona).
-For beach and disconnection, head to the waterfront (Sofitel Skipper) or residential heights (Mirlo Barcelona, ABaC).
-Each zone has its rhythm, none is better in absolute terms.
+For a local and intimate vibe, opt for the Barri Gòtic or the Born (Serras Barcelona, Ohla Barcelona).
+For the beach and disconnection, head to the waterfront (Sofitel Skipper) or residential heights (Mirlo Barcelona, ABaC).
+Each area has its rhythm, none is better in absolute terms.

 Are Barcelona's palaces suited to families with children?+